danielfergu/foredeals/README.md

 ## Production Monitoring and Instrumenting
-- A health check endpoint, returning a JSON response, has been implemented.
+- A health check endpoint, returning a JSON response to provide health checks has been implemented.
-- Basic logging for errors and events has been incorporated using Python's built-in logging, with configurations to persistently store the logs.

 ## Installation